Doctor of Musical Arts (D.M.A.)

-The College, through its Graduate Division, accepts prospective candidates for the Doctor of Musical Arts Degree (D.M.A.).
-The degree is granted in the fields of music performance, composition/arranging, music education, or music history and literature and requires demonstration of distinguished attainment.
-The degree is offered with an emphasis on jazz/commercial music in accordance with the mission of the College.
+The college, through its graduate division, accepts prospective candidates for the Doctor of Musical Arts degree (D.M.A.).
+The degree is granted in the areas of composition and arranging, music education, music history and literature, and performance and requires demonstration of distinguished attainment.

-Attainment of a doctoral degree in music at Five Towns College requires outstanding scholarship and research culminating in a dissertation that contributes to the general fund of knowledge in the area of concentration.
+Earning a doctoral degree in music at Five Towns College requires outstanding scholarship and research culminating in a dissertation that contributes to the general fund of knowledge in the particular degree program.
 Qualified doctoral candidates must earn a minimum of 60 credits beyond the master’s level and must maintain a 3.0 G.P.A. or higher.

-Doctoral Degrees in music at the College are intended for those planning to work at the most advanced academic and professional levels of musical endeavor.
-Upon admission, you will be expected to achieve competence as musician/scholars who can communicate effectively both orally and in written form.
-You should be able to demonstrate the ability to write concisely with clarity and prepare critiques of musical performances that reflect mature, sensitive insights into musical values.
+D.M.A. degrees at the college are intended for those planning to work at the most advanced academic and professional levels of musical endeavor.
+Upon admission, you will be expected to achieve competence as musicians and scholars who can communicate effectively both orally and in written form.
+Students pursuing a doctorate in music education should be able to demonstrate the ability to write concisely with clarity and prepare critiques of musical performances that reflect mature, sensitive insights into musical values.

 Doctoral study requires a minimum of three or four years of graduate work.
 Completion of an appropriate master’s degree is prerequisite to doctoral study.

 To learn about the Audition Requirements for the Doctor of Musical Arts, click here.